Hadas-labin/DoughTempPredictor/README.md

 # DoughTempPredictor
-his project predicts the final dough temperature after mixing, based on ingredient and ambient temperatures, using a Gradient Descent algorithm for optimal accuracy.
+This project predicts the final temperature of the dough after mixing – before the mixing process even begins.
+Using the initial temperatures of the ingredients, the model estimates what the final dough temperature will be, allowing bakers and industrial systems to make adjustments in advance.
+A custom Gradient Descent algorithm is used to optimize the accuracy of the multivariable linear regression.